Charlottesville Motor Vehicle Accident Attorney

 If you suffered injuries in a crash or lost a loved one due to any of these causes, you may be eligible to pursue compensation for your medical expenses, lost income, pain, suffering and other damages.
 Kendall Law Firm will investigate and analyze your crash, and we will help you to explore all of your legal options.

 Type of Impact

 The type of impact often indicates who is at fault for a crash.
 It also serves as a major factor in the nature and severity of injuries that people suffer in a car accident.
-The most common types of impact that the lawyers of Kendall Law Firm see in auto accidents are:
+The most common types of impact that the legal team of Kendall Law Firm sees in auto accidents are:

 - Rear-end collisions – When a driver crashes into the back of another vehicle.
 In most cases, the driver in the rear vehicle is at fault.
 The driver may have been speeding, tailgating or simply failing to pay attention at the time of the collision.
 Whiplash is an injury that many people suffer in these types of accidents.

 - Side-impact collisions – When a driver smashes directly into the side of another car.
 Many people call these “T-bone” or “broadside” accidents.
 Drivers cause these accidents when they run through red lights or stop signs or make left turns into oncoming traffic.
 Drivers and passengers on the side of the impact can suffer severe injuries.